appleyuchi/Decision_Tree_Prune/README.md

     python jianzhi.py
 Attention:

-    continuous feature and feature with unKnown value are both Not supported to deal currently.
+    continuous feature and feature with unKnown value are both Not supported currently.
 ----------------REP---Operation method---------------------------------

 ----------------EBP--Operation method----------------------------------